Skip Navigation

 (“How well did we do it?”)

-• Percent of school-based support services that are provided in a trauma-informed, culturally responsive, and stigma-free manner to students and families experiencing homelessness or housing instability.
+• Percent of school-based support services that are provided in a trauma-informed and stigma-free manner to students and families experiencing homelessness or housing instability.
 (Measures quality and sensitivity of service delivery)

-• Percent of school-based support providers and partners who are representative of the cultural and linguistic diversity of the students and families served.
-(Shows cultural competency and representation in school-based support workforce)
+• Percent of school-based support providers and partners who are representative of the students and families served.
+(Shows representation in school-based support workforce)

 Quadrant 3: